Fixed-wing aircraft: Flying wing

-A flying wing is a tailless aircraft which has no definite fuselage, with most of the crew, payload and equipment being housed inside the main wing structure.
+A flying wing is a tailless aircraft that has no distinct fuselage, housing the crew, payload, and equipment inside.

 The flying wing configuration was studied extensively in the 1930s and 1940s, notably by Jack Northrop and Cheston L. Eshelman in the United States, and Alexander Lippisch and the Horten brothers in Germany.

-After the war, a number of experimental designs were based on the flying wing concept.
-Some general interest continued until the early 1950s, but designs did not necessarily offer a great advantage in range and presented a number of technical problems, leading to the adoption of "conventional" solutions like the Convair B-36 and the B-52 Stratofortress.
-Due to the practical need for a deep wing, the flying wing concept is most practical for designs in the slow-to-medium speed range, and there has been continual interest in using it as a tactical airlifter design.
+After the war, numerous experimental designs were based on the flying wing concept.
+General interest continued into the 1950s, but designs did not offer a great advantage in range and presented technical problems.
+The flying wing is most practical for designs in the slow-to-medium speed range, and drew continual interest as a tactical airlifter design.

-Interest in flying wings was renewed in the 1980s due to their potentially low radar reflection cross-sections.
-Stealth technology relies on shapes which only reflect radar waves in certain directions, thus making the aircraft hard to detect unless the radar receiver is at a specific position relative to the aircraft – a position that changes continuously as the aircraft moves.
-This approach eventually led to the Northrop B-2 Spirit stealth bomber.
-In this case the aerodynamic advantages of the flying wing are not the primary needs.
-However, modern computer-controlled fly-by-wire systems allowed for many of the aerodynamic drawbacks of the flying wing to be minimized, making for an efficient and stable long-range bomber.
+Interest in flying wings reemerged in the 1980s due to their potentially low radar cross-sections.
+Stealth technology relies on shapes that reflect radar waves only in certain directions, thus making it harder to detect.
+This approach eventually led to the Northrop B-2 Spirit stealth bomber (pictured).
+The flying wing's aerodynamics are not the primary concern.
+Computer-controlled fly-by-wire systems compensated for many of the aerodynamic drawbacks, enabling an efficient and stable long-range aircraft.

 Blended wing body

-Blended wing body aircraft have a flattened and airfoil shaped body, which produces most of the lift to keep itself aloft, and distinct and separate wing structures, though the wings are smoothly blended in with the body.
+Blended wing body aircraft have a flattened airfoil-shaped body, which produces most of the lift to keep itself aloft, and distinct and separate wing structures, though the wings are blended with the body.

-Thus blended wing bodied aircraft incorporate design features from both a futuristic fuselage and flying wing design.
-The purported advantages of the blended wing body approach are efficient high-lift wings and a wide airfoil-shaped body.
-This enables the entire craft to contribute to lift generation with the result of potentially increased fuel economy.
+Blended wing bodied aircraft incorporate design features from both fuselage and flying wing designs.
+The purported advantages of the blended wing body approach are efficient, high-lift wings and a wide, airfoil-shaped body.
+This enables the entire craft to contribute to lift generation with potentially increased fuel economy.